Mahavira Hall: Names

+China

+The Mahavira Hall is typically the main hall of most Chinese Buddhist temple.
+In most temples, the Mahavira Hall is generally located in the north of the Heavenly King Hall and serves as the core architecture of the whole temple and also a place for monks to practice.
+During the historical development of Chinese Buddhist architecture, temples were originally generally arranged in a courtyard style, with the main hall or pagoda at the center, surrounded by corridors.
+This was predominantly seen in temples established during the Northern and Southern dynasties (420-589), the Sui dynasty (581-618) and the Tang dynasty (618-907).
+By the Song dynasty (960-1279), Chinese Buddhist temples began to adopt a longitudinal axis layout, with the main halls arranged along a central axis, and side halls on the left and right in front of each hall, forming a three- or four-sided layout.
+The Mahavira Hall replaced the pagoda as the central element of the temple architecture, and pagodas were mostly built in the rear courtyard or on either side of the main hall.

-Sakyamuni statues enshrined in the Mahavira Hall have three modeling postures.
+Many Mahavira Halls enshrine Śākyamuni, the founder of Buddhism, together along with other Buddhas and Buddhist figures. Śākyamuni statues enshrined in the Mahavira Hall have three modeling postures.
 The first is sitting in the lotus posture with the left hand placing on the left foot and the right hand dropping naturally, representing that he has sacrificed all he has for people before he becomes Buddha.
 All these can only be proved by the ground.
 This posture of the statues is called "posture of becoming Buddha" (成道相).
 The second is sitting in the lotus posture with the left hand placing on the left foot and the right hand's finger ringing.
 This is called "posture of preaching" (說法相), showing his postures when preaching.
 The third is a standing Buddha with the left hand dropping, signifying the hope that all people can fulfill their wishes, and the right hand stretching arm, indicating all people can relieve their sufferings.
 This posture is called "Sandalwood Buddha" (旃檀佛相).
-Usually two disciples' statues are placed next to the statue of Sakyamuni, the older is called "Mahakassapa" and the middle-aged is called "Ānanda".
+Usually two disciples' statues are placed next to the statue of Śākyamuni, the older is called "Mahakassapa" and the middle-aged is called "Ānanda".